-Millennials and Gen Xers, who are now between 41 and 55 years old, are also more health and environmentally conscious and interested in sustainable and ethical products and materials.
+Millennials and Gen Xers, who are now in their mid 40s to late 50s, are also more health and environmentally conscious and interested in sustainable and ethical products and materials than their parents’ generation.
 (I’m part of the odd neither-here-nor-there generation that can identify as Millennial or Gen X, and I share many of the preferences and values ascribed to Millennials especially in regards to consumerism and lifestyle.)
 Not So Big principles dovetail nicely with these preferences as sustainability often comes with a higher price tag.

 When building smaller, home owners have the luxury of choosing materials from manufacturers that share their values instead of being driven by cost.
 They may also choose to incorporate hand-crafted elements by local artisans and makers thereby incorporating their values of creativity and community into their homes.